Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 Cats aren’t used to being confined by a jacket.
 In fact, that’s the last thing they want.

-Start by letting your Bengal cat get used to seeing the harness.
+To help with that process, start by letting your Bengal cat get used to seeing the harness.

 Put the harness close to its food bowl and let it stay for a couple of days.